TRAFFIC Logo

 at the heart of what we do

 TRAFFIC was established as the "wildlife trade monitoring network".
-Although our expertise and objectives have expanded since then, wildlife trade monitoring is still at the heart of what we do.
+Our expertise and objectives have expanded since then, but impartial data and analysis remain fundamental to our success.

 "Evidence to Influence" is a core approach within our overall conservation strategy, ensuring that expert research and impartial analysis guide our policy decisions and recommendations.
 Our international team of conservationists collect and use the latest trade data to keep our analysis parallel with evolving trade dynamics.